mwmMecoy/Task-List-React/README.md

 ## Lessons Learned:

 Completed as a replacement to my previous task tracker, allowed me to expand my knowledge of React components and handle them being added/removed from an application.
+Usage of using a local json server that creates its own db.json folder.